 A separate visit will also be arranged for you to receive a brain scan.
-This will take place at the Edinburgh Imaging Facility.
+This will take place at the Edinburgh Imaging Facility, so will require a day trip to Edinburgh.
 We will arrange and cover all travel costs to and from the facility for you and a friend/family member (trains and taxis).
 A member of the Newcastle research team will also accompany you on this visit.
-We expect that in the majority of cases that the visit should only require a day trip to Edinburgh although we will also be able to arrange overnight accommodation if this is needed.